pgEdge/spock/README.md

 # Spock

 The spock extension provides logical & (optionally bi-directional) replication for PostgreSQL 14.
-We levergae much of the BDR2 technology originally developed by 2ndQuadrant.
+We leverage much of the BDR2 technology originally developed by 2ndQuadrant.

 We use the following terms to describe data streams between nodes:
 * Nodes - PostgreSQL database instances